top of page

 8 / Plan of Care

-Before being discharged, your SANE and Advocate will create a plan of care with you.
+Before being discharged, your SANE and advocate will create a plan of care with you.
 This means connecting you to resources, case management, safety planning, and making a list of coping strategies/sources of support for healing from your assault.
 A copy of this plan of care will be included in your discharge paperwork.

 9 / Discharge

 After being discharged from the unit, you will also be offered care items to take home if you want.
-These items can include a food box from our community pantry, stuffed animals, toiletries, etc. Transportation can be arranged if needed, and your Advocate will then escort you out of the clinic.
+These items can include a food box from our community pantry, stuffed animals, toiletries, etc. Transportation can be arranged if needed, and your advocate will then escort you out of the clinic.

 bottom of page